A paradox is a statement that goes against our intuition but may be

-- It is possible to cut a sphere into five "pieces" (actually, non-measurable sets of points), which can then be reassembled into two spheres, each with volume equal to the original sphere.
+- A sphere can be cut into five "pieces" (actually, non-measurable sets of points), which can then be reassembled into two spheres, each with volume equal to the original sphere.
 The paradox illustrates possible issues with the Axiom of Choice, a controversial axiom in Zermelo-Fraenkel set theory.
 One way of resolving the paradox would be to note that the "pieces" are highly abstract sets that, in the real world, would require infinitely precise cuts, so that the process could not be performed on any physical object.
-When we start looking at the spheres as a collection of points and not as physical objects, the paradox goes away, as the two spheres have the same number of points, an uncountably infinite number, as one sphere does.
+Looking at the spheres as a collection of points and not as physical objects helps to resolve the paradox, as the two spheres have the same number of points, specifically an uncountably infinite number, as one sphere does.

 - Grue-Bleen Paradox